tlsnotary/website/docs/intro.md

 ## What TLS version does TLSNotary support?

 TLSNotary currently supports TLS 1.2.
-TLS 1.3 support will be added in 2024.
+Support for TLS 1.3 is on the roadmap.

 ## Who is behind TLSNotary?